wbebiolabs/WBE-Biolabs/src/posts/2022-01-17-protocols.md

 ### BACKGROUND

 This experiment is aimed to construct pPICZAwbe and pPIC3.5Kwbe to be used for intracellular expression of *P. pastoris* transporter genes by removing the α-factor signal peptide sequence of pPICZα A and pPIC9K, respectively.
 The suggested method is based on the overlap-extension PCR (OE-PCR) through the amplification of the initial plasmids using the high-fidelity polymerase and a pair of primers designed to eliminate the α-factor signal peptide coding region while adding a short homologous sequence to both PCR product ends.
-The resulting linearized plasmids harboring a short homologous sequence at both ends is then directly transformed into E. coli DH5α competent cells to allow for homologous recombination to form a circular plasmid in vivo.
-Alternatively, the PCR product can be digested with EcoRI and self-religated using T4 DNA Ligase.
+The resulting linearized plasmids harboring a short homologous sequence at both ends is then directly transformed into *E. coli* DH5α competent cells to allow for homologous recombination to form a circular plasmid in vivo.
+Alternatively, the PCR product can be digested with *EcoR*I and self-religated using T4 DNA Ligase.
 The resulting plasmids are pPICZAwbe and pPIC3.5Kwbe having the sequence identical to the pPICZ B and pPIC3.5K, respectively.

 ### OBJECTIVES